jgraph/www.diagrams.net-source/_posts/2022-08-05-uml-state-diagrams.md

 ## Create a UML state diagram in PlantUML

 You can define a state diagram in text, and draw.io will generate the diagram for you.
+PlantUML functionality in only available in online versions of draw.io, not draw.io Desktop or draw.io for Confluence/Jira DC, for example.

 1. Click _Arrange > Insert > Advanced > PlantUML_ to open the text entry.
 2. Enter the PlantUML description of your state machines in the textbox, and click _Apply_.
 The diagram editor will convert this to a SVG representation on the canvas.
 Double-click on this to edit the PlantUML again.